PAMGuard/PAMGuard/readme.md

 ![Example of a data map](./src/Resources/screenshots/Datamap_screenshot.png)

-_The PAMGuard data map provides an overciew of the entire processed dataset over days, weeks and even years._
+_The PAMGuard data map provides an overview of the entire processed dataset over days, weeks and even years._

 ### Advanced manual annotation